Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 The Verdict

 Is October-February better weather?
 Yes.
-Will you see the lakes at their fullest?
-Probably not — by February they're starting to recede.
+Will you see the lakes at their fullest then?
+Probably not — by February they're already starting to recede.

 Monsoon Udaipur trades guaranteed sunshine for drama.
 Full lakes, empty palaces, half-price hotels, and the romantic monsoon atmosphere that Rajasthani poets have written about for centuries.

-If you can handle getting wet — and I mean actually wet, not "it might sprinkle" wet — visit Udaipur in August.
-The Monsoon Palace was built for you.
+If you can handle getting genuinely wet — the real thing, not "it might sprinkle" wet — visit Udaipur in August.
+The Monsoon Palace was built for exactly this.
 For answers to common questions, read our Udaipur FAQ.
-If you're exploring more of Rajasthan, Jaipur is just 5 hours away.
+And if you're exploring more of Rajasthan, Jaipur is just 5 hours away.